bstapleton/mac-address-test/README.md

 7. Run `sail up -d`
 8. Run `npm install`

 There's no dependency on MySQL/Mariadb/Postgres, so it should spin up pretty quickly.
-Front-end bits should be accessible on localhost (hopefully - that's how it was for me, but I use Sail a lot for managing my containers, so I should be considered a tainted sample tbh).
+API will be available immediately.
+The front-end: see section below.

 ## Back-end bits